'They will kill us': Refugees flee torture and rape in Myanmar

 Bangladesh has tightened security to try and push refugees back, as the country struggles to cope with the influx.

+Scores of people took to the streets of the capital Dhaka on Friday denouncing the alleged atrocities and urging the Bangladesh government to open the border.

-Thousands of people from Myanmar have already crossed, and the Bangladeshi government said "thousands more have been reported to be gathering at the border."
+Thousands from Myanmar have already crossed, and the Bangladeshi government said "thousands more have been reported to be gathering at the border."

 The government even summoned the Dhaka-based ambassador of Myanmar on Wednesday to express concern at the "continued deteriorating situation (in Rakhine) following the country's military crackdown."